-ISO-NE FAP Corrections (ER19-2815)
+• ISO-NE FAP Corrections (ER19-2815)

-On September 16, ISO-NE filed updates to its eTariff to ensure that eTariff versions of the Financial Assurance Policy ("FAP") properly reflect previously accepted changes as of the actual effective date.
-ISO-NE stated that no changes were made to accepted language or to previously accepted effective dates.
-Rather, the Tariff sheets were submitted simply to conform eTariff versioning.
-Specifically, the filing corrects the eTariff so that changes to the FAP (CASPR-related changes) that were filed after but accepted prior to the September 17, 2019 effectiveness of changes the FAP associated with the September 17, 2019 monthly (BoPP) FTR auctions effective date, are properly reflected in the eTariff.
-Comments on this filing were due on or before October 7; none were filed.
-NEPOOL submitted a doc-less intervention.
-This matter is pending before the FERC.
+On November 7, the FERC accepted updates filed by ISO-NE to its eTariff to ensure that eTariff versions of the FAP properly reflect previously accepted changes as of their actual effective date.
+82 Specifically, the filing corrected ISO-NE's eTariff so that changes to the FAP (CASPR-related changes) that were filed after but accepted prior to the September 17, 2019 effectiveness of changes the FAP associated with the September 17, 2019 monthly (BoPP) FTR auctions effective date, were properly reflected in the eTariff.
+The corrections were accepted effective as of September 17, 2019, as requested.
+Unless the November 7 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).